Table

 }

-You can dinamically change the amount of links to display in the table pagination with the following method:
+You can dynamically change the amount of links to display in the table pagination with the following method:

 /**